wschella/mu-search/readme.md

 Also note this is not currently a blocking operation: an update will not lock the index, so that a simultaneously received search request might be run on the un-updated index.

-Automatic updates are activated via the environment variable `AUTOMATIC_INDEX_UPDATES`, or `automatic_index_updates` in the config.json file.
+Automatic updates are activated via the environment variable `AUTOMATIC_INDEX_UPDATES`, or `automatic_index_updates` in the `config.json` file.

 ## Blocking and Queuing

-Notes on index building and re-building, the blocking model, request priority, which requests might be forced to wait and when...
+[To be completed: Notes on index building and re-building, the blocking model, request priority, which requests might be forced to wait and when...]

-## Search and Configuration API
+## API

 ### POST `/:type/search`

-Accepts raw Elasticsearch Query DSL, for testing and more complex queries.
+Accepts raw Elasticsearch Query DSL, for testing purposes, and sending more complex queries than can be expressed with the JSON-API endpoint.

 ### GET `/:type/search`